Swimming with Turtles: Your Palawan Snorkeling Adventure

-Palawan’s crystal-clear waters and vibrant marine ecosystems provide ideal conditions for encountering sea turtles.
+Palawan’s crystal-clear waters and vibrant marine ecosystems provide ideal conditions for encountering various types of turtles.
 Here’s a detailed description of snorkeling with sea turtles in Palawan:

 • El Nido: